alinapauly304/Dynamic_Dashboard-/README.md

 - `401 Unauthorized`: Invalid or missing JWT token
 - `404 Not Found`: Project not found
 - `500 Internal Server Error`: Database error

-**Notes:**
-- Admin check is bypassed for this endpoint
-- All team members are automatically removed before project deletion
-- Project deletion is logged with project name and requesting user information
-- Cascading deletion ensures data integrity

 ---